roman-milk/roman-milk.github.io/a-summer-with-gina.md

  It ended with me crying out in delight, semen pumping into Gina while Claire clawed at the bed and bellowed she was coming as well.
 It felt like the stuff would never stop pouring out, my orgasm rocking me while Gina mumbled and babbled about everything she was experiencing in that moment.

  That climax saw my involvement over for the time being.
 The two ladies carried on while all I could do was sit there, cock drooping and oozing cum, transfixed by the sight of Claire fingering Gina's gloopy opening.
-Report_Story #6